-How do you view your city?
-Does it feel constricting to you?
+How do you view the city you live in?
+Does it feel constricting?
 Restrictive?
-Is it full of cold, lifeless structures?
-Unwelcoming?
+Is it full of cold, lifeless structures that have no meaning for you?
+Is it unwelcoming?
 Unappealing?
 Or do you have no feeling about it, positive or negative?
 What’s your vision of the urban environment you inhabit?

 Perhaps one of the most powerful and profound changes that happen to those who walk through our doors and take up parkour is that of how they view their environment and, subsequently, their place within it.
 Almost universally we see practitioners develop what is sometimes referred to as ‘parkour vision’ – a paradigm shift in perspective that changes their view of architecture, structures, obstacles and space as a whole.
 And not only changes it but expands it, enabling them to see potential for movement everywhere, for interaction and exploration, for discovery and creative expression with an environment that most likely they hardly noticed or engaged with only on a simple utilitarian level of getting from home to work and back.

 An important aspect of what we do here at Parkour Generations is to offer an insight into this more expansive way of viewing our urban environment that those new to parkour are probably unaware of.
 Or, rather, not a view they are unaware of but one they have simply forgotten over time; for I suspect we all view our surroundings this way, before age, social conventions and the cultural norms take hold and limit our vision.
 Just what is this fresh ‘vision’ that arises from the practice of parkour, and how can it help us understand our place within our environment on both a local and broader level?

 A NEW PERSPECTIVE